Fiona-J-W/cpp_tutorial/src/07_classes2.md

 }
 ```

-Calling this multiple times should yield different results, where each is equally likely.
+Executing this multiple times should yield different results, where each is equally likely.

 In order to use this for our item-selection we will create a small helper-function that
 creates a random-index for a container of size `n`: